 Duplicate content is a major cause for concern for site owners.

 Google favors sites with fresh and unique content.
 The main goal of their search engine is to give the best result for a user’s search query, right?
-A piece of content found on five other sites probably doesn’t fit that criteria.
+A piece of content on five other sites probably doesn’t fit those criteria.

-Not only that, but Google spiders won’t know which is the original piece if another site copies your content word-for-word.
-They’ll rank both lower than a completely unique piece of content since they don’t know which deserves the higher spot.
+Also, Google spiders won’t know which is the original piece if another site copies your content word-for-word.
+They’ll rank lower than a completely unique piece of content since they don’t know which deserves the higher spot.

 The bad news?
 Your content is free and easy to access.
 People can cut and paste your content onto their own site, resulting in duplicate content—which is extremely bad for SEO.